avinash-vllbh/color-palette/README.md

 color-palette
 =============

-Web friendly set of colors that can used in myraid of different ways.
+Simple ruby gem for web friendly set of colors that can used in different ways to add randomness to your application.